Limiting warming to 1.5C would ‘halve’ land-ice contribution to sea level rise by 2100

 “The largest part of our uncertainty in future sea level rise projections is related to land-ice contributions.
 So, this innovative work to estimate the uncertainty of future land-ice contributions to sea level rise by emulating a range of different models is an important step towards better understanding that largest, most uncertain piece of the sea level rise puzzle”.

-Prof Martin Siegert from Imperial College London, who was not involved in the study, tells Carbon Brief that developing 21st sea level rise projections is “one of the big challenges of our time” and that this study “is probably the best attempt that we have at that exercise”.
+Prof Martin Siegert – co-director of the Grantham Institute at Imperial College London, who was not involved in the study – tells Carbon Brief that developing 21st sea level rise projections is “one of the big challenges of our time” and that this study “is probably the best attempt that we have at that exercise”.

 However, he says that the progress made in this paper is “incremental”: